fieldtrip/website/reference/issubfield.md

 ---
 title: issubfield
-layout: default
-tags:
 ---
 ```
  ISSUBFIELD tests for the presence of a field in a structure just like the standard
- MATLAB ISFIELD function, except that you can also specify nested fields
+ Matlab ISFIELD function, except that you can also specify nested fields
  using a '.' in the fieldname.
 The nesting can be arbitrary deep.

  Use as